 Mosque Uthman ibn Affan, also known as the Bazar mosque, the third caliph of Rashidun Caliphate, it is situated in the Street of the Butchers.

-Masjid Sidna Omar is located next to the Ramban and Hurva synagogues in the Jewish quarter.
-According to Obadiah ben Abraham Bartenura the mosque was built by Jews who converted to Islam in the first half of the 15th century CE.
+The Masjid Sidna Omar is located next to the Ramban and Hurva synagogues in the Jewish quarter.
+According to Obadiah ben Abraham Bartenura the mosque was built by Jews who converted to Islam in the first half of the fifteenth century CE.

 It is located within the north wall of Haram al-Sharif (Temple Mount) near Bab e Attim.